 Today’s post is short and sweet, but man is it good.
 Dr. Les and Leslie Parrott discuss the importance of gratitude to a happy marriage, and end with a great exercise to help build that gratitude.
-How are you doing right now at feeling grateful for your spouse?
+Ready to build the fastest way to a happy marriage?

 Stay alert, with your eyes wide open in gratitude.